WoobeenJeong/LMM_JM_COVID19/README.md

 ---

 ### Baseline
-For the reproducibility, we commit the codes
+For the reproducibility, we commit the codes.

-R installation is required.
+R installation is preferred.

 ```
 # from a terminal where the environment exists